patrickgold/icu4c-android/README.md

                                 Independent Code) should be set. default=yes

     --enable-FEATURE[=yes|no]   enable/disable a FEATURE (list below)
-    --enable-draft              enable draft APIs (and internal APIs). default=yes --enable-legacy-converters  enable legacy converters (everything apart from UTF, CESU-8, SCSU, BOCU-1, US-ASCII, and ISO-8859-1). default=no
+    --enable-collation          turn on collation and collation-based string search. default=yes --enable-draft              enable draft APIs (and internal APIs). default=yes --enable-formatting         turn on all formatting and calendar/timezone services. default=yes --enable-legacy-converters  enable legacy converters (everything apart from UTF, CESU-8, SCSU, BOCU-1, US-ASCII, and ISO-8859-1). default=no
-    --enable-samples            build ICU samples. default=no
+    --enable-regex              turn on the regular expression functionality. default=yes --enable-samples            build ICU samples. default=no
     --enable-tests              build ICU tests. default=no
+    --enable-transliteration    turn on script-to-script transliteration. default=no
 ```

 ## Attribution